ocaml-gospel/gospel/docs/docs/language/function-contracts.md

 :::

-Gospel also supports functions that do not require the caller to provide equality functions for all type parameters.
+Gospel also supports functions that do not require the caller to provide equality or comparison functions for all type parameters.

 ```ocaml {2}
 val equal :